reactjs/react.dev/content/docs/context.md

 const {Provider, Consumer} = React.createContext(defaultValue);
 ```

 Creates a `{ Provider, Consumer }` pair.
+When React renders a context `Consumer`, it will read the current context value from the closest matching `Provider` above it in the tree.

-Optionally accepts a default value to be passed to Consumers without a Provider ancestor. _Only Consumers that don't have a Provider higher in the tree receive the default value_.
+The `defaultValue` argument is the context value React uses if you render a `Consumer` without a matching `Provider` above it in the tree.
+For example, this is helpful for testing components in isolation without wrapping them.

 ### `Provider`